jeremite/jeremite.github.io/_posts/2019-03-01-Coding-Neural-Network.md

 comments: true
 ---

-For thsi blog, I coded a Fully-Connected Neural Network from scrath, including forward and backward propagation, adam optimizer, he initializer and so forth.<br>
+For this blog, I coded a Fully-Connected Neural Network from scratch, including forward and backward propagation, adam optimizer, he initializer and so forth.<br>
 Please check it out.

 CLICK HERE: